khronokernel/OpenCore-Asus-X299/README.md

    * v3105 resolves this issue
  * AWAC clock has been added
    * This will require [SSDT-RTC0-RANGE.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-RTC0-RANGE.dsl)
+* SetupVirtualMap is broken
+  * Can simply disable this quirk, it's not required for booting

 ## What work and what doesn't